renkman/vscode-language-amigae/README.md

 ## Features

 This extension enables code highlighting for the Amiga E programming language in Visual Studio Code.
-This is the only feature so far.

 ## Release Notes

-The first goal is to complete the syntax highlighting.
+The first draft of is now ready for testing.

 ### 0.1.0

-- Implemented grammar for syntax highlighting
+- Code and syntax highlighting for Amiga E is implemented